Planting blueberry bushes is great for for both large and small yard landscaping, but did you know they also make wonderful hedges and living fences?

 If you can't wait the 90 days for your soil ph to drop, you can do the quickie method, which is to water once a week with a mixture of 1 cup vinegar to 1 gallon water and that should lower the ph over time.

-Eric also uses the vinegar watering whenever he sees the pots getting too much white sediment on the outside, meaning there's most likely too much calcium and minerals built up in the dirt.
+You can also use the vinegar watering whenever he sees the pots getting too much white sediment on the outside, meaning there's most likely too much calcium and minerals built up in the dirt.

-Every 4 months (approximately) Eric adds a half handful of sulfur granules to each pot 18" and up, or each bush planted in the ground, by sprinkling on top of the soil.
+Every 4 months (approximately) you might want to add a half handful of sulfur granules to each pot 18" and up, or each bush planted in the ground, by sprinkling on top of the soil.

 Even where you have ideal soil for planting blue berry bushes, commercial growers still add sulphur regularly through their irrigation systems.